Watershed Health - 2020

 The Puget Sound region is a unique network of mountain peaks, plateaus, rivers, lakes, and marine waters.
-These natural wonders make Pierce County a beautiful place.
+These natural wonders make Pierce County a beautiful place to visit, live, work and play.
 Maintaining healthy water quality in the streams, rivers and lakes that connect the Cascade Mountains to Puget Sound is essential to the quality of life and prosperity of Pierce County residents, businesses and wildlife.

-Watershed health is classified into three categories—low, marginal and high—using BIBI and Water Quality Index scores.
+Watershed health is classified into three categories of concern—low, moderate and high—using BIBI and Water Quality Index scores.

-The monitoring section helps ensure Pierce County meets the requirements of the National Pollutant Discharge Elimination System (NPDES) Phase I Municipal Stormwater Permit.
-SWM collects local data to measure whether water quality is getting better or worse and identify patterns in healthy and impaired Puget Lowland streams and Puget Sound urban shoreline areas.
-SWM also collects data for NPDES driven modeling and Total Maximum Daily Load (TMDL).
+The Monitoring Unit (Water Quality Section) helps ensure Pierce County meets the requirements of the National Pollutant Discharge Elimination System (NPDES) Phase I Municipal Stormwater Permit.
+Pierce County’s monitoring team collects local data to measure whether water quality is getting better or worse and identify patterns in healthy and impaired Puget Lowland streams and Puget Sound urban shoreline areas.
+We also collect data for NPDES driven watershed modeling and Total Maximum Daily Load (TMDL) projects.

 Pierce County conducts shellfish beach sampling and coordinates with the Tacoma-Pierce County Health Department and other partners on programs to keep pollutants out of shellfish beds.